 - Backpacking to Lovely Loch Leven Lakes

 Permits are not required for overnight visits in this area.
 However, California Campfire Permits are required if using a portable campstove for cooking or building a wood fire.
 Permits and information about current fire restrictions are available from any Ranger Station or California Dept. of Forestry office.
-Permits are available online at the Forest Service website after completing a short, 4-question quiz.
+Free permits are available online at the PreventWildfireCA.org after completing a short, 4-question quiz.

 Forest Service Ranger Station: 10811 Stockrest Spring Rd, Truckee, CA 96161